 - 4-20 mA can be used in split range application as 4-12mA and 12-20 mA .

 - Lower air consumption.

-receive an electric signal (normally 4-20mA, HART, PROFIBUS, or Foundation Fieldbus) from a controller.
+It receive an electric signal of normally a 4-20mA, HART, PROFIBUS, or Foundation Fieldbus from a controller.
 A Digital signal allows more advanced capabilities for the user.
-Digital positioners are popularly known as “smart positioners.”
+Digital positioners are popularly known as “smart positioners”.
 Control valve diagnostics information can be obtained.